-The Miners Memorial Recreation Building is located in Virginia Minnesota on 9th Ave.
+The Miners Memorial Recreation Building was formerly located in Virginia Minnesota on 9th Ave.
 South 55792.
-The barrel shaped building was built by the city of Virginia Minnesota in 1957 for the Virginia Blue Devils high school hockey team - that it still plays in today.
+The barrel shaped building was built by the city of Virginia Minnesota in 1957 for the Virginia Blue Devils high school hockey team - and served as the blue Devils home ice for 62 years until the newly developed Miners Entertainment and Convention Center (MECC - later renamed the Iron Trail Motors Event Center) that opened in October of 2021 .
 The Miners was the 2nd indoor arena in Virginia behind that of old 1923 built Virginia Recreation building that housed hockey and curling.
-The Arena itself is named after Virginia native Randolph Bruno Bree Cuppoletti (born June 19, 1910 - September 22, 1960) whom ironically wasn't a professional hockey player, but rather a professional football player that played guard for six seasons with the Chicago Cardinals and the Philadelphia Eagles.
-The Miners Memorial Building/Bree Cupoletti Arena has 2 sheets of ice, and is a multi-use facility known for hosting a wide array of events, and various recreational shows in the summer months.
-The lobby area of the building features some nice native Virginia hockey photos of players that went on to play Collegiate, professional and Olympic hockey.
-Additionally a nice Carlson Brothers mural display adorns a wall within the lobby - dedicated in memory to their father Jack Carlson - whom additionally all call Virginia home, and once donned a Blue Devils uniform.
+The Arena itself was named after Virginia native Randolph Bruno Bree Cuppoletti (born June 19, 1910 - September 22, 1960) whom ironically wasn't a professional hockey player, but rather a professional football player that played guard for six seasons with the Chicago Cardinals and the Philadelphia Eagles.
+The Miners Memorial Building/Bree Cupoletti Arena housed 2 sheets of ice, and was a multi-use facility known for hosting a wide array of events, and various recreational shows in the summer months.
+The lobby area of the building featured some nice native Virginia hockey photos of players that went on to play Collegiate, professional and Olympic hockey.
+Additionally a nice Carlson Brothers mural display adorned a wall within the lobby - dedicated in memory to their father Jack Carlson - whom additionally all call Virginia home, and once donned a Blue Devils uniform.

-The arena is centrally located in Virginia and less than five minutes from the historic downtown district.
+The arena was centrally located in Virginia and less than five minutes from the historic downtown district.